City Stadium (Richmond)

-City Stadium is a sports stadium in Richmond, Virginia.
+City Stadium is a stadium in Richmond, Virginia.
 It is owned by the City of Richmond and is located south of the Carytown district off the Downtown Expressway.
 The stadium was built in 1929 and seats approximately 22,000 people when both stands are used.
 It has been used by the Richmond Kickers of USL League One since 1995, at a capacity of 6,000.

 The stadium was used by the University of Richmond for American football from 1929 to 2009.
 The University of Richmond's final home football game at the stadium was played on December 5, 2009, against Appalachian State University in the quarterfinals of the Football Championship Subdivision playoffs.

+Overview

 From 1964 through 1967, the stadium was home to the Richmond Rebels of the Atlantic Coast Football League and the Continental Football League.
 The Rebels left the Continental Football League in 1967 to become the Richmond Mustangs of the United American Football League.

+The stadium then hosted the Richmond Roadrunners of the Atlantic Coast Football League in 1968 and 1969, and their successor, the Richmond Saints, in 1970.

+Postseason college football games featuring historically black colleges and universities (HBCUs) were played at the stadium in 1976 (as the Bicentennial Bowl) and during 1977–1980 (as the Gold Bowl).

 University of Richmond Stadium served as the site of the NCAA Division I Men's Soccer Championship from 1995 to 1998.
 The venue broke an attendance record when 21,319 visited the semifinals of the 1995 NCAA Division I Men's Soccer Tournament, with matches between the Virginia Cavaliers and Duke Blue Devils, and the Portland Pilots and Wisconsin Badgers.
 For a time in the mid-2000s, the stadium also hosted Virginia's high school football state championship games.